Boystavros/gym_admin_app_Python/readme.md

 - book members onto classes
 - display a list of upcoming classes
 - display all members booked onto a particular class
+- view class availability (bookings can only be made for classes with available spaces)
+- set membership category (off-peak members can only be booked on to classes at off-peak times)

 !["Blogogym home page"](static/md_images/homepage.png)